sukruthcloudorbitorginaztion/python-bootcamp/README.md

 # Python Bootcamp
-Practice and learn Python with examples, exercises, and mini-projects.
+Practice and learn Python with examples, exercises, and mini-projects

 [Clone a GitHub Repository Using SSH Key](documents\GitClone.md)